 Step 7: Click on the cell where you want the total to be.

 Step 8: Then, click AutoSum in the menu ribbon.

 Step 9: Click and drag on the cells that you wish to be included in this total, so that the cells are highlighted.
 Click Enter.

 Step 10: Once you have the formula in the first cell, you can now copy that cell and paste it into all the other cells that require the same formula.

 Step 11: Now you need to do a total for outgoings, repeat the steps above under your 'Expenditure' section.

 Step 12: You may also want to know the difference between your income and your outgoings.
 To calculate this figure, click on the cell where you want this total – the surplus – to be shown.
 Then, click AutoSum and click on the first figure you want to include in your calculation, in this case it’s the income Total.
 Now press the minus (-) key on your keyboard.
 Now press the Ctrl key on the keyboard and whilst holding it down, choose the second number you wish to include.
 In this case, the expenditure 'Total'.
 Click Enter to complete the calculation.

 Step 13: Again, copy this calculation along the whole row.

 Step 14: Now, you need to add in figures for your specific income and expenditure, and Excel will calculate the totals.
 You may also wish to use formatting functions like bold or italic to make your budget spreadsheet clearer and more attractive.

-Here is a handy Youtube video you can watch on how to create a budget spreadsheet:-
+This handy Youtube video covers how to create a budget spreadsheet:-